tldr-pages/tldr/pages/linux/bluetoothd.md

 `bluetoothd --debug`

-- Start the daemon with verbose output for a specific file:
+- Start the daemon with verbose output coming from specific files in the bluetoothd source:

 `bluetoothd --debug={{path/to/file1}}:{{path/to/file2}}:{{path/to/file3}}`